-The Master of Science in Occupational Therapy degree is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; phone number 301-652-2682 and its web address is www.acoteonline.org.
+The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, P.O.
+Box 31220, Bethesda, MD 20824-1220; phone number 301-652-2682.
 Graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the NBCOT exam, the individual will be an Occupational Therapist, Registered (OTR).
-Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
-All Occupational Therapy students must complete Level II fieldwork within 24 months of completing undergraduate or prerequisite coursework and all graduate work must be completed within 24 months of entering the graduate phase of the program.
-A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification examination.
+All occupational therapy students must complete Level II fieldwork within the time frame established by the program and a felony/misdemeanor conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+It is suggested that prior to admission to the program any individual with such a conviction contact the National Board of Certification in Occupational Therapy (NBCOT) and state licensing boards of occupational therapy to request information regarding credentialing eligibility.
+Clinical field-work and classroom experiences within clinical settings may require a criminal background check and or child abuse check in order to permit participation in the experience and enter the location.
+Organizations may deny a student access and participation in such activities due to misdemeanor or felony conviction.
+Additionally, organizations may require drug testing and/or health clearances prior to admittance to their facility.
+Negative results may preclude students from participation.
+Participation in such experiences is a requirement for graduation, inability to complete experiences due to convictions and/or inability to obtain satisfactory clearance would result in delayed graduation and/or the inability to graduate from the program.
 The University's Career Services Office can provide assistance with resume preparation, interviewing, and job searches.
-The Graduate Entry-level post-baccalaureate Program requirements are as follows: